Georgia Wrongful Death – Overview

 When there is no surviving spouse and no surviving children who can bring the claim, then the administrator or executor of the deceased’s Estate may bring an action for wrongful death.
 Any damages recovered are held for the benefit of the next of kin.
 O.C.G.A. § 51-4-5.

-What Wrongful Death Claims can be Brought in Georgia?
+What Wrongful Death Claims can be Brought?

 Two distinct claims that may be brought in conjunction with wrongful death.
 The first claim is the claim created by statute for the wrongful death of the person.
 The purpose of this claim is to establish the “full value of the life of the deceased” from the perspective of the deceased, which includes both the economic value of the deceased’s life and also the intangible element incapable of exact proof.
 The economic value is basically the amount of money the deceased would likely have earned had he or she lived until natural death.
 The intangible element is related to the non-economic factors such as relationships, altruistic activities, and the general impact the person had on surrounding persons.